Brought to you by

 Please note that this is a 1.7 mile outdoor walk with lots of standing, so contact us directly if you have any physical limitations or difficulty walking or standing.

-- Exploring Historic Ebenezer Baptist Church
+- Exploring Historic Ebenezer Baptist Church (Due to COVID, we CANNOT go inside).

 - Visiting Dr. King’s office in the Prince Hall Grand Lodge